pixelnest/pixelnest.github.io/docs/bulletml-for-unity/how-to-use/index.md

 [ ![Pattern in motion][gif_circle]][gif_circle]

-<br />And this is all you need to know to use _BulletML for Unity_.
+<br>And this is all you need to know to use _BulletML for Unity_.
 In the next section, we will learn a bit more about creating a BulletML pattern file.

 [demo_scene_script]: /static/images/products/bulletml-for-unity/docs/how-to-use/demo-script.png